 Because state licensure requirements can change, it is highly recommended that you contact the appropriate midwifery licensing agency in your state to seek information and additional guidance before beginning and during enrollment in the Bachelor of Science in Midwifery program at Midwives College of Utah.
+If your address or planned place of practice should change during your tenure, please review the licensing requirements in the new state.

 The National Association of Certified Professional Midwives (NACPM) is the membership organization specifically representing Certified Professional Midwives (CPM) in the United States.
 NACPM has prepared a series of briefing papers and recommendations, Midwifery Landscape and Future Directions for CPMs, “designed to answer questions and engage midwives in further conversations about the future of the profession.”